-He was also elected town messenger for the Committee of Safety, which meant he had to carry news to and from Exeter, N.H.
+He also won election as town messenger for the Committee of Safety, which meant he had to carry news to and from Exeter, N.H.
 On Dec.
 13, 1774, he rode with Paul Revere to warn Portsmouth citizens of the approach of two British warships.
 The British intended to retake gunpowder and weapons stolen by the colonists from Fort William and Mary.

 When the American Revolution broke out, Wentworth Cheswell enlisted in Col. John Langdon’s Company of Light Horse Volunteers and fought at the Battle of Saratoga.
-He finished his military service and returned to Newmarket, where he ran a store next to his schoolhouse.
+When he finished his military service he returned to Newmarket, where he ran a store next to his schoolhouse.
 He also did fieldwork and wrote reports on the town’s artifacts.
 For that he is considered New Hampshire’s first archaeologist.

 Cheswell and other men also founded the Newmarket Social Library, to which he bequeathed his books.